abarreraaponte/deno-wasm/docs/concepts.md

 * We can design multiple ledger or synced ledger features in the future for multibook or multi-currency accounting.

 ## Account Types
+**REMOVED - MERGED WITH ACCOUNT CONCEPT**
 * Groups accounts by their nature.
 * At a bare-minimum the account type must tells us the type of balance for the account, as in a debit balance or a credit balance.
 Likely we can expand this to also indicate Assets, Liabilities, Equity, Revenue and Expenses.

 ## Account
-* EntityModel
+* Fundamental unit of accounting.
-* Represents a product, a service, an asset, a tax code
+* Can represent a product, a service, an asset, a tax code
+* Can be simple or complex, depending on the use case being resolved with each ledger.
+* Can be flat or hierarchical.
+* Must have a balance_type, which basically indicates if the balances for the account increases as a debit or credit.
+Useful for defining basic accounting categories.
+* The balance type must be defined only at the first layer, as child accounts in the hierarchy absolutely must inherit the balance type from the top level.

 ## Unit Types
 * Units